Chile leader Pinera says will not resign over protests

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SANTIAGO: Chilean President Sebastian Pinera said late on Tuesday he will not resign in the face of deadly protests over inequality and poor social conditions that have entered their third week.
+SANTIAGO: Chilean President Sebastian Pinera said Tuesday he will not resign in the face of deadly protests over inequality and poor social conditions that have entered their third week.

 Asked by the BBC in an interview whether he will step down, the billionaire conservative leader said: "No." "These problems have been accumulating for the past 30 years," Pinera said.
 "I am responsible (for) part of it and I assume my responsiblity, but I'm not the only one."